 Can I get my loan approved before I start shopping for a home?

 Yes!
 We offer both pre-qualification and pre-approval services.
-If you’re looking for the fastest route to closing, our pre-approval program helps get the paperwork out of the way first.
-Once you’re pre-approved, you’ll have a real advantage over others in a hot real estate market and sellers will know you’re serious!
-Pre-approval also means you can focus on the enjoyment of shopping for a home.
+If you're looking for the fastest route to closing, our pre-approval program helps you get the paperwork out of the way early.

 How much house I can afford?

-In addition, be sure to ask if there are any local or state down payment assistance programs that you may be able to qualify for.
+Be sure to ask about local or state down payment assitance programs you may qualify for - they can make a big difference.

 What’s the difference between pre-qualification and pre-approval?